-UC Santa Cruz graduate students earn advanced degrees in 34 fields.
+UC Santa Cruz graduate students earn advanced degrees in 41 programs.
 They are encouraged to explore the connections between their field and others.

 Departments are organized within the Arts, Humanities, Physical & Biological Sciences, and Social Sciences divisions; and the Baskin School of Engineering.

 Updates to UCSC's Course Catalog are available online.
 Quarterly updates to course and program information are also reflected in the Schedule of Classes.

 UCSC's libraries are at the heart of the university, state-of-the-art technological research facilities designed for collaborative learning in the 21st century.

 - December 15, 2014 Students garner awards at national biomedical conference

 - December 11, 2014 Professors Leta Miller and Carolyn Dean honored for arts research

 - November 19, 2014 UC Santa Cruz grad awarded Sutter scholarship for medical school

 UC Santa Cruz is a public university like no other in California, combining the intimacy of a small, liberal arts college with the depth and rigor of a major research university.